 Still, it’s the quirky coolness of South End that’s so captivating.
 Beginning in the 1850s and reborn in the 1990s, today’s South End 2.0 is unique.
 As a place to live, to shop, to dine, to work, to party, to chill, there’s really nothing else like it in town.
 Start your explorations here, click away all you want.Then get down here in person.
 And get lost.

 Newsletter Sign Up

-Kick off Spring with the South End Gallery Crawl taking place Friday, April 4th.
+The next South End Gallery Crawl is taking place Friday, July 4th.
 Come explore and experience the many galleries South End has to offer.
 Home to the largest number of galleries in Charlotte, you will find unique paintings, sculpture, jewelry, mosaics, and many galleries offer live music and refreshments!

 Camden Rd area is always a buzz on gallery crawl, because not only is it gallery crawl, it is also another Food Truck Friday.
 This weekly event (ok, we missed two in two years) is held weekly at Camden & Park Ave.
 While you’re are out crawling between galleries, stop by for some great food truck cuisine.
 Alcohol can be purchased from Common Market or Phat Burrito, brought unopened to the Food Trucks and consumed in this lot.